-Ms. Kassel stated one of the things that page 3 shows is, not only is there jasmine but there are some unmowed pond edges.
-I am not suggesting that we have completely unmowed pond edges, but having pond edges that have some sort of growth.
-I recall Mr. Golgowski saying that the back side of the Birchwood pond was supposed to be left unmowed, or you can mow to a height of six or eight or twelve inches.
-It is not unpresentable but you are still filtering out a lot of the contaminants, fertilizers and things that will end up in the pond and create algae growth and the growth of other plants that we do not want.
+Ms. Kassel stated one of the things that Page 3 shows is, not only is there Jasmine but there are some unmowed pond edges.
+I am not suggesting that we have completely unmowed pond edges, but we have pond edges that have some sort of growth.
+I recall Mr. Golgowski saying that the back side of the Birchwood pond was supposed to be left unmowed, or can be mowed to a height of six, eight or twelve inches.
+It is not unpresentable, but you are still filtering out a lot of the contaminants, fertilizers and things that will end up in the pond and create algae growth and the growth of other plants that we do not want.
 That is another Florida Friendly means to lessen the need for pond maintenance.